fastlane/fastlane/README.md

 - [Jenkins Integration](#jenkins-integration): Show the output directly in the Jenkins test results
 - Store data like the ```Bundle Identifier``` or your ```Apple ID``` once and use it across all tools
 - Never remember any difficult commands, just ```fastlane```
+- Easy setup, which helps you getting up and running very fast
 - Store **everything** in git.
 Never lookup the used build commands in the ```Jenkins``` configs
-- Saves you **hours** of preparing app submission, uploading screenshots and deploying the app for each update.
+- Saves you **hours** of preparing app submission, uploading screenshots and deploying the app for each update
+- Very flexible configuration using a fully customizable `Fastfile`
 - Once up and running, you have a fully working **Continuous Deployment** process.
 Just trigger ```fastlane``` and you're good to go.

 # Installation